 An Accident Waiting To Happen

-The dash board had crumpled under the pressure of the two vehicle death dance and had pinned Len’s legs down, crushing them.
+The dashboard had crumpled under the pressure of the two-vehicle death dance and had pinned Len’s legs down, crushing them.
 The impact had slammed the steering wheel into his pelvis, breaking it in two and snapping his lower back in three places.
-Both of his wrists had been broken under the impact, shattering them so bad that later the doctors would find it very difficult to even put them back together.
+Both of his wrists had been broken under the impact, shattering them so badly that later the doctors would find it very difficult to even put them back together.
 His right forearm had a compound fracture and his ribs were nothing more than a crumpled cage of shattered bone.